alekhyanandala/newproject/README.md

 # smart_attendance
-Mark attendance with time using face_recognition
+Mark attendance with time and date using face_recognition